Conserve It Forward, Inc. is a federally recognized 501(c)(3) non-profit organization (EIN 46-0574361).

 Follow us online!

-Now at age 17, Avalon has traveled the world to share her message, and work alongside others, while also inspiring people to believe in themselves, and to achieve their own dreams.
+Now age 17, Avalon has traveled the world to share her message, and work alongside others, while inspiring people to believe in themselves, and to achieve their own dreams.
 She feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, helping them realize we can all make a positive difference no matter our age.
 Avalon currently serves in many capacities, including as a Peace First Fellow, a Youth Council member for BALANCE Edutainment/Pacha's Pajamas, an Ambassador for the National Society of High School Scholars, and a Farm Sanctuary Youth Leadership Council member.
-She enjoys yoga and aerial arts and is the current USA Yoga national bronze medalist in the youth category.
+She enjoys yoga and aerial arts, and is the current USA Yoga National Youth Champion.

-Avalon was a panelist at the 2015 Ashoka Future Forum in Washington, DC, and a Student Roundtable participant/presenter at the 2015 White House Champions of Change event.
-In late 2015, she was invited to take part in COP21 events (United Nations Climate Change Conference) in Paris, France, where she also presented.
+Avalon has been a panelist at the Ashoka Future Forum in Washington, DC, a Student Roundtable participant/presenter at a White House Champions of Change event, and was invited to take part in COP21 events (United Nations Climate Change Conference) in Paris, France, where she also presented.

 “My goal is that everyone should feel interconnected with other living things and the world, so that we are inspired to become positive changemakers.”